Running for school board

 - A director’s spouse may be employed as a substitute teacher if there is a shortage of substitutes;

 - In second-class districts (under 2,000 students) a director, his/her spouse or interdependent family members may be employed as a bus driver at the same rate of pay as other such employees; or

 - In second-class districts, a director, his/her spouse or his/her dependents may work as unskilled, day laborers for not more than $100 per month.

 In addition, a school director may not have any direct or indirect financial interest in any contract, purchase of materials or activity paid from school funds that exceeds $1500 per month.
 For more details on conflict of interest restrictions and exemptions, review Chapter 42.23 of the Revised Code of Washington.

 Most school directors and school board candidates are required to file financial disclosure statements with the Washington State Public Disclosure Commission (PDC).
 These reports begin with candidacy and continue throughout the term of office.
-Candidates must also file campaign financial reports.
-For detailed information regarding requirements, deadlines and forms for reports, contact your county auditor’s elections office or the Public Disclosure Commission.
+Candidates must also file campaign finance reports.
+For detailed information regarding requirements, deadlines, and forms for reports, contact your county auditor’s elections office or the Public Disclosure Commission.